Civil Engineering

 Analyze performance

-They check loads, capacities, settlement, drainage, movement, stability, durability, and service life.
+They check loads, capacities, settlement, drainage, movement, stability, durability, and service life before infrastructure is built or repaired.

 Support construction

-They review plans, answer field questions, interpret site conditions, respond to submittals, and verify design intent.
+They review plans, answer field questions, interpret site conditions, respond to submittals, and verify that construction follows the design intent.

 Protect public safety

-They help ensure infrastructure performs safely under environmental, loading, traffic, flooding, and operating conditions.
+They help ensure infrastructure performs safely under environmental, loading, traffic, flooding, seismic, and operating conditions.

 Improve resilience